Thomas Dunman: History

 Dunman was the founding president of The Tanglin Club in 1865.
 Dunman was also one of the founding members of Orchard Road Presbyterian Church in Singapore.

 Later life and death

-Dunman retired from the police force in 1871, and spent the next few years on his coconut plantation, Grove Estate (in what is now the Mountbatten area of Katong).
+Dunman retired from the police force in 1871, and spent the next few years on his coconut plantation, Grove Estate, in what is now the Mountbatten area of Katong.
 He returned to England in 1875, and died in Bournemouth, England in 1887.

 Legacy

 Dunman Road and Dunman Lane in the Katong area of Singapore are named after Thomas Dunman, as are Dunman High School and Dunman Secondary School.

-Dunman's Green park in Singapore was also named after him, however it was renamed Hong Lim Green in 1876 and then Hong Lim Park in 1960.
+Dunman's Green park in Singapore was also named after him, although it was renamed Hong Lim Green in 1876 and then Hong Lim Park in 1960.